Department of international relations

 Educational qualification: Master in International Relations, Public Communications and Regional Studies

-Employability: the specialist is able to perform the specified professional work according to DK 003: 2010: Lecturer at an institution of higher education.
-Assistant.
-Public Relations and Press Specialist.
-Junior Research Fellow (philosophy, history, political science).
+Employability: the specialist is able to perform the specified professional work according to DK 003: 2010: Public Relations and Press Specialist.
+Junior Research Fellow (Philosophy, History, Political Science).
 Research Fellow-Consultant (Philosophy, History, Political Science).
-Political observer.
-Expert on socio-political issues.
-Consultant on social and political issues.
-Political columnist.
+Expert on Socio-Political Issues.
+Consultant on Social and Political Issues.
+Political Columnist.

-Further education: The Master can continue to receive education at the educational and scientific level of the Doctor of Philosophy, acquire additional qualifications in the adult education system.
+Further education: Have the right to continue their studies at the third (educational and scientific) level of higher education.
+Acquisition of additional qualifications in the adult education system.

 (joint program with the Department of Political Science,